iwansal64/uknowit-py/README.md

 # What is this?
-_uknowit.py_ is a software that i have created for testing how secure a password is by brute-forcing combinations of words.
+_uknowit.py_ is a software that i have created for testing how secure a password is by brute-forcing combinations of characters.

 # Setup
 ```sh